All Episodes

 In fact, Mamon, the broadcast engineer, had to go to Seattle over the weekend.

-He rented one because he knew that they gave us one down here in Florida to drive, and he was jealous.
+He rented one because he knew that they gave us one down here in Florida to drive.

 He sent me a note this morning at how little gasoline it used.

-So if you're gonna sit you sit around and wait for some miracle alternative or renewable fuel.
+So if you're going to sit around and wait for some miracle alternative or renewable fuel, trust me when I tell you, it's not on the horizon, not for your car.

 But General Motors is already on the case, manufacturing all kinds of cars that get great gas mileage at whatever price.